Kinds of Kindness: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 58 critics, indicating "generally favorable" reviews.

 Brian Tallerico from RogerEbert.com praised Plemons' acting, stating: "Plemons giving not just one but at least two and maybe three of the year's best performances goes a long way to holding Kinds of Kindness together."

 Nick Rogers from Midwest Film Journal stated: "The conceit of Kinds of Kindness is that its ensemble cast...all play different roles in each story...If you can roll with often graphically violent, morbidly funny misery, Kinds of Kindness will have you keeping your head up."

-In a mixed review of the film, M. Sellers Johnson of Film International shares that "Despite its misgivings, the film is a rare bit of fun" presenting "messy, yet biting tale(s) of humanity beset by submission, conspiracy, and cults of persuasion."

-NPR included Kinds of Kindness on its list of the best movies and TV of 2024, with critic Glen Weldon writing, "Lanthimos’ outlook on humanity is, as ever, a bleakly funny one, and here he’s dispassionately showing us the violent extremes we all too easily resort to."
+NPR included Kinds of Kindness on its list of the best movies and TV of 2024, with critic Glen Weldon writing, "Lanthimos' outlook on humanity is, as ever, a bleakly funny one, and here he's dispassionately showing us the violent extremes we all too easily resort to."